 The following sections list the engineering roles and contacts for the various parts of the project.
 Team members can be contacted via the collaboration tools listed above.
 There is also the FOLIO Developer Directory listing some developers and their general work areas.

 Engineering core team

-The engineering core team sets strategic direction for technical architecture in the FOLIO software:
+The engineering core team sets the strategic direction for technical architecture in the FOLIO software:

 - Sebastian Hammer (project lead)